Rate limits

 Every API call response will contain three headers related to the rate-limiting:

-When the rate limit is exceeded, the server will respond with a 429 Too Many Requests HTTP code with the header Retry-After to tell you how many seconds you need to wait before you can retry the request.
+When the rate limit is exceeded, the server will respond with a 429 Too Many Requests HTTP code.
+You will additionally receive the following headers:

 Example